 With Multi-Stop Route Planning and Optimization becoming the need of the hour for virtually every business operation, it becomes imperative that organisations choose their Enterprise Route Optimizer with utmost care.

-How to Choose a Route Planning System
+How to Choose a Route Planning and Optimization Software?

 Here are the factors to keep in mind for selecting the correct and best Routing Software for your business:

 1. Real-Time Traffic Consideration

 A study says that in 2017, U.S. alone incurred a congestion cost of $305 billion.
 Considering real-time traffic can not only save your logistic costs but can also ensure on-time delivery and better adherence to SLAs for increasing customer delight.
 Businesses should look for software that plans routes and calculates ETA based on dynamic, real-time data.

 Many a time software tend to focus on cold, hard data and ignore real life order-vehicle constraints.
 Often, two different genres of products, ex- electronics and perishable can’t be shipped together, at other times, a specific kind of product, say medicines can only be supplied in special vehicles.
 Softwares that consider these vehicle routing problems have a better chance of helping businesses in real-world scenarios.

 3. Accurate Geocoding

 Virtually every Route Optimization API available in the market boasts of a geocoder.
 However, converting addresses into a particular point on the map to precise latitude and longitude coordinates is a task easier said than done.
 Understanding ambiguous addresses and comprehending local contexts is the key for accurate geocoding.
 Having a stellar database of local addresses and apartment locations is also a big plus.

 Your Vehicle Route Optimization Software should examine historical data on three levels- Riders, Customers and Time of the day.
 A rider’s historical evidence can tell you about his skills, expertise, preferred time of deliveries and preferred region to work.